 Toyota has been working on fuel cell trucks for a long time.
 It’s development partnership with Hino dates back more than 15 years, starting with a retrofit bus application in 2003.

-The carmaker also is Kenworthworking with on a pilot program that is testing fuel cell-powered Class 8 trucks at a Los Angeles shipping port.
+The carmaker also is working with Kenworth on a pilot program that is testing fuel cell-powered Class 8 trucks at a Los Angeles shipping port.